EDockhorn/ExtensionsMethodsFramework/README.md

 # ExtensionsMethodsFramework
-Framework to use Extension Methodos for C#
+Framework to use Extension Methods for C#